captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 ---
 But just wait.
 ---
-Devorah searched the house again
+Devorah went searched the house again
 ---
 and what do you know?
 ---
-There it was, under my pillow,
+There they were,
 ---
+right under my pillow,
+---
-can you believe it?
+do you believe it?
 ---
 Bacio was fine in a few hours.
 ---